filecoin-project/venus/CODEWALK.md

 Protocols (goroutines) communicate through custom channels.
 This architecture needs more thought, but we are considering moving more inter-module communication to use iterators (c.f. those in Java).
 An event bus might also be a good pattern for some cases, though.

+## Sector builder & proofs
+A storage mining node commits to storage by cryptographically proving that it has stored a sector, a process known as sealing.
+Proof of replication, or PoRep, is an operation which generates a unique copy (sealed sector) of a sector's original data, a SNARK proof, and a set of commitments identifying the sealed sector and linking it to the corresponding unsealed sector.
+The commitSector message, posted to the blockchain, includes these commitments (CommR, CommRStar, CommD) and the SNARK proof.

+A storage miner continually computes proofs over their sealed sectors and periodically posts a summary of their proofs on chain.
+When a miner commits their first sector to the network (with `commitSector` message included in some block), a "proving period" begins.
+A proving period is a window of time (a fixed number of blocks) in which the miner must generate a  "proof of space-time", or PoSt, in order to demonstrate to the network that they have not lost the sector which they have committed.
+If the miner does not get a `submitPoSt` message included in a block during a proving period, it may be penalised ("slashed").

+Storage and proofs are administered by the [sector builder](https://github.com/filecoin-project/go-filecoin/tree/master/proofs/sectorbuilder).
+Most of the sector builder is implemented in Rust and invoked via a [FFI](https://github.com/filecoin-project/go-filecoin/blob/master/proofs/interface.go).
+This code includes functionality to:
+- write (and "preprocess") user piece-bytes to disk,
+- schedule seal (proof-of-replication) jobs,
+- schedule proof-of-spacetime generation jobs,
+- schedule unseal (retrieval) jobs,
+- verify proof-of-spacetime and proof-of-replication-verification,
+- map between replica commitment and sealed sector-bytes,
+- map between piece key (CID of user piece) and sealed sector-bytes.

+The Go `SectorBuilder` interface corresponds closely to the rust `SectorBuilder` struct.
+Rust code is invoked directly (in-process) via Cgo.
+The sector builder’s lifecycle (in Rust) is controlled by go-filecoin.
+Cgo functions like `C.CBytes` are used to move bytes across Cgo from Go to Rust; Go allocates in the Rust heap through Cgo and then provides Rust with pointers from which it can reconstitute arrays, structs, and so forth.

+Sectors and sealed sectors (aka replicas) are just flat files on disk.
+Sealing a sector is a destructive operation on the sector.
+The process of sealing yields metadata such as the proof/commitment, which is stored is a separate metadata store, not within the replica file.

+We intend the sector builder interface to represent a service, abstracting away both policy (e.g. sector packing, scheduling of PoSt calculation) and implementation details.
+In the future, we would like to able to interface to it via IPC/RPC as well as FFI.

+The sector builder and proofs code is written in Rust partly to ease use of the [Bellman zk-SNARK library](https://github.com/zkcrypto/bellman).
+The PoRep and PoSt code is under active development.
+PoRep is integrated with go-filecoin, while the PoST implementation and integration is still in progress (March 2019).

+### Building and distribution.
+The Rust code responsible for sectors and proofs is in the [rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs) repo.
+This repo is included in go-filecoin as a Git submodule.
+The submodule refers to a specific repository SHA hash.
+The `install-rust-proofs.sh` script, invoked by the `deps` build step of go-filecoin, builds the Rust proofs code and copies binary assets to locations hardcoded in Go interface code.

+As an alternative to compiling Rust code locally, the continuous integration server publishes an archive of precompiled binary objects with every successful build of the `rust-fil-proofs/master` branch.
+These releases are identified by the Git submodule SHA.
+This archive is pushed to the GitHub releases service.
+When the `FILECOIN_USE_PRECOMPILED_RUST_PROOFS` environment variable is set, `install-rust-proofs.sh` attempts to fetch these assets from GitHub releases and installs them in the same hardcoded locations required by the Go build.

+The build or tarball contains:
+- `libfilecoin_proofs.a` (a static library)
+- `libfilecoin_proofs.h` (corresponding C-header file)
+- `libfilecoin_proofs.pc` (a pkg-config manifest, used to specify linker dependencies)
+- `paramcache` (populates Groth parameter-cache
+- `paramfetch` (fetches Groth parameters from IPFS gateway into cache)
+- `parameters.json` (contains the most recently-published Groth parameters)

+### Groth parameters
+The proving algorithms rely on a large binary parameter file known as the Groth parameters.
+This file is stored in a cache directory, typically `/tmp/filecoin-proof-parameters`.
+When proofs code changes, the params may need to change.

+The `paramcache` program populates the Groth parameter directory by generating the parameters, a slow process (10s of minutes).
+If the cache directory is already populated, generation is skipped.
+The `parampublish` program (not part of the precompiled proofs archive) publishes params from the cache directory to a local IPFS node.
+The published CIDs need to be pinned e.g. by a Protocol Labs pinning service.
+The `paramfetch` program fetches params to local cache directory from IPFS gateway.
+The `install-rust-proofs.sh` script fetches or generates these Groth parameters as necessary when building `deps`.

+Groth parameters in `/tmp/filecoin-proof-parameters` are accessed at go-filecoin runtime.
+The parameters are identified by the `parameters.json` file from fil-rust-proofs, which includes a checksum.

+### Sector size configuration
+Sealing a sector is a compute-intensive process that grows with the size of the sector being sealed (replication grows linearly, and proof-generation logarithmically).
+For ease of development, go-filecoin can be configured to use tiny sectors, holding only 1016 bytes of user data, which are faster to seal.
+This mode is triggered by the `FIL_USE_SMALL_SECTORS` environment variable.
+Sector size is a parameter on which nodes in a network must agree, and determines the Groth parameters; nodes with different sector sizes cannot verify each other’s proofs.

 ## Networking